Shantanu45/Viga-Entertainment-Technologies-Internship_Assignemnt/README.md

 # Viga Entertainment Technologies - Internship Assignment
-This repository is in refrence to Assignment given for Internship in Viga Entertainment Technologies Ltd
+This repository is in refrence to the Assignment given for Internship in Viga Entertainment Technologies Ltd

 ## Instructions